 You can’t be this organised for a year in advance then land at the airport with nothing planned can you?
 We recommend organising your first 7-14 days and then arranging the rest on the ground.
 Leave SOME room for spontaneity, of course.
 If landing in Melbourne then Welcome to Travel: Melbourne is perfect.
-With an airport pickup, 7n accommodation, surfing, kangaroo feeding, wine tasting and all the admin (tax, bank, phone) set up all within a group atmosphere, it really does make for a great start!
+With an airport pickup, 7n accommodation, surfing, kangaroo feeding, wine tasting and all the admin (tax, bank, phone) set up all within a group atmosphere, it really does make for a great and easy start!

 Buy Your Suitcase / Backpack

-Ooooh it’s the 2018 backpacking question, suitcase or bag, suitcase or bag, the biggest first world issue of travelling.
+Ooooh it’s the age old backpacking question, suitcase or bag, suitcase or bag, the biggest first world issue of travelling.
 If you’re going to spend a lot of your time in cities or doing little travel trips then we’d say suitcase plus a rucksack you can take on 2/3 day road trips/getaways.